 Octavian was succeeded by Tiberius Claudius Nero (court name indicating his status as a god: Tiberius Caesar Divi Augusti Filius).
 He was legally granted to be Octavian’s adopted son, and was also the secret lover of Octavian’s consort Livia.
 Tiberius reigned from 17 to 37.
 Tiberius was Caesar during the beginning of the Church of Christ (Luke 3:1).
 He too assumed the title Augustus.
 He had no care for any religions beyond the Roman Pantheon and emperor worship; and he also had no use for the Jews, because they held closely to their religion and defied paying either homage or tribute to the Romans.
 Tiberius abolished Jewish worship in Rome and later removed them into the far reaches of the empire as military conscripts.

 The same is true of the baptism of Christ as was found true of his birth: it was not on anyone’s social or historical calendar.
 Therefore, the year, month and day of birth, the date of his immersion, and for his crucifixion remain obscured.
-According to the Gospels and as noted, Herod the Great was alive when Jesus was born (and many early and late historians missed this biblically inscribed fact; and that may mean they had not read the Gospels thoroughly).
+According to the Gospels and as noted, Herod the Great was alive when Jesus was born (and many early and some late historians ignored this biblically inscribed fact).
 Then as noted: Herod died in BC 4, and The Christ must have been born prior to that year.
 It seems Eusebius missed it by a minimum of a year.
 As to the other important dates in Christ’s life, (again), they will remain lost to time.

 It was alleged that Gaius Germanicus Caligula poisoned Tiberius to hasten his departure as he lay dying.
 Gaius Julius Caesar Augustus Germanicus, known as Caligula (“little soldier”) was appointed the next emperor in a short reign from 37 to 41.
 He also alleged lineage back to Julius Caesar as was implied by his court name.